 Few today can imagine that when Shakespeare was writing in English during his time, it was not fashionable to do so.
 During the 1500s educated English people wrote and read Latin.
 French was used for legal matters, while Latin was used to write science, philosophy and theology.
 That is what they learnt.
 They did not care much about their own language.
-English was believed to be insufficient as a conveyor of scientific and literary complexity.
+English was believed to be incapable of producing scientific and literary complexity.

 It was only generations after Shakespeare himself had died that the English language grew as a tool for writerly and technical communication.
 When the English decided to revive their language, they found it insufficient for the scientific and philosophical discourses they wished to convey.
 They started an agressive process of translating texts in Greek and Latin (and French, Portuguese) into the English language.
 Naturally this prompted the invention of new terms, to describe the biological taxonomies, literary concepts, etc. that were now of interest.
 For these later generations Shakespeare’s writings were viewed as inaugural in what they viewed as the ‘true’ literature of the English people.
 It is not just that Shakespeare introduced new words, but he also often used pre-existing terms in new contexts.